aframevr/aframe/docs/guide/building-an-advanced-scene.md

 Let's go through an example building a scene using an [entity-component-system][ecs] workflow.
 This guide will introduce three concepts:

-1. Using the standard [components][components] that ship with A-Frame
+1. Using the standard [components][components] that ship with A-Frame.
-2. Using third-party components from the ecosystem
+2. Using third-party components from the ecosystem.
-3. Writing custom components to accomplish whatever we want
+3. Writing custom components to accomplish whatever we want.

 The scene we will build is a **360&deg; image viewer**.
 There will be three panels which the user can click on.
 Once clicked, the background will fade and